BillionPhotos.com - stock.adobe.

 Enterprise applications rely on storage that can handle vast amounts of heterogenous data and support complex, fluctuating and often unpredictable workloads.
 Storage must also be able to ensure the data's security and integrity, while addressing issues around privacy and compliance.

 In enterprise-level operations, adding capacity or deploying faster drives is not enough.
-Enterprises need storage as smart as the applications that use it, and intelligent storage fits the bill.
+Enterprises need storage as smart as the applications that use it, and intelligent storage systems fit the bill.

 Vendors are now starting to offer intelligent storage that incorporates AI and machine learning to proactively identify and address potential issues and optimize operations across the storage infrastructure.